azicchetti/jquerymobile-router/README.md

 You can also change the ui.toPage property from your handler, in order to re-route the transition to another location.
 This seems to work but I've not tested it extensively, so use it with caution.
+Remember to also change the ui.options.dataUrl property if you want the url to reflect this change.

 Common mistakes